 Open a Junior Isa

 Junior Isas are a tax-free way to save for your children.
-Parents and other relatives can save up to £4,260 in the 2018-19 tax year in a Junior Isa.
+Parents and other relatives can save up to £4,260 in the 2018-19 tax year in a Junior Isa - which will increase to £4,368 in 2019-20.
 The money can only be accessed when the child turns 18.

 Like standard Isas, Junior Isas can be held in cash or stocks and shares, or you can divide the allowance between both.